|Time of year:

 We include training modules in advance of this in Britain or Ireland, participants will have the opportunity to meet the guides and have all their questions answered.

 7 Days for the Expedition.
-The first day will be spent travelling to Northern Finland, 150km north of the Arctic Circle.
-We then have 5 days on the snow in Finland.
+The first day will be spent travelling to northern Scandinavia, 150km north of the Arctic Circle.
+We then have 5 days on the snow.
 The last day is spent travelling back to home.

 No!
 Fitness is important as this is a physically demanding challenge.
 We cover what is required of participants in our training session.
 Full tuition is provided in all skills.